 BAC artists met on Monday evening August 15th at the gallery to socialize with fellow artists friends and to meet new members in our organization.
 Ward Collins coordinated the event.
-Also being planned for Sunday, September 11th is a BAC picnic.
-Details will be coming soon.
-Save the date and join us!

 A watercolor workshop about painting Michigan trees was presented by artist Betty Bea Washburn Tuesday, August 15th in Bellaire.
 She focused on “floating” pigment across water on the paper and letting it loosely define a tree shape.
 Attendees practiced this technique, as well as pouring paint for the sky area, then incorporated what had been taught into a composition.
 Those participating from our BAC were Su Bishop, Jackie Wollenberg, and Elaine Dettman.